ThreeSixtyGiving/standard/documentation/reference.md

 The other sheets in the <a href="../_static/summary-table/360-giving-schema-titles.xlsx">360Giving Spreadsheet Template</a> provide the details of all the possible fields that can be reported.
 These sheets serve a dual purpose:

-1. As a way to add more information to our 'grants' sheet
+1. As a way to add more information about the grants

    The column titles in the extra sheets provide a handy mapping from the JSON Schema to a more human readable form, showing us all of the possible fields available in the 360Giving Data Standard.